 It wasn't until I was in my "tweens" that the family started making annual summer pilgrimages six hours west.
 We generally visited for one day, staying in the park from open to close.

 Now, I never felt I needed a guide to get the most out of a trip to the Park, but when I first came across Steve Birnbaum Brings You the Best of Disneyland (1987), a travel guide cataloging every ride, restaurant and store, I thought it made a pretty cool souvenir.
-This was the very first Birnbaum Disneyland guide, which has seen a new edition every year since.
+Birnbaum first began publishing its Disneyland guides in 1984, with a new edition every year since.

 Birnbaum offers a sample itinerary to help overwhelmed first-time visitors maximize their trip.
 Disneyland trip-planning has become a bit of a science unto itself, and while there are a wide variety of strategies on how to use your time most efficiently when in the Park, Birnbaum's 1987 inaugural stab at it strikes me as just plain